-It’s been nearly half a decade since the United Nations announced that the global population passed the 7 billion mark, a number which is ever increasing.
-To accommodate the increase in the world population, food production levels have also risen.
-But despite this, the production of rice is about to decline for the first time in 6 years which could spark a global food crisis.
+Food production levels have also risen to accommodate the increase in world population.
+But despite this, rice production is about to decline for the first time in 6 years which could spark a global food crisis.

 Food Riots in The Philippines: Will it Happen Again?